 During this stage, your experts will work on the core part of your product.
-The development process will include building the key money transfer functionalities (described in the previous section) and features specific to your product.
+The money transfer app development process will include building the key money transfer functionalities (described in the previous section) and features specific to your product.
 The latter might include the ability to pay bills, top-up phones, earn bonuses in referral programs, artificial intelligence frills, and a lot more.

 Whatever set of features you choose, keep in mind that your tech stack will vary depending on the app type, whether web or mobile.

 Any money transfer app consists of different user interfaces based on user roles.
 The latter vary from product to product and may include: Admin, Cashier, Auditor, Customer, and so on.
 Thus, you will be able to monitor user activity and if needed, activate or deactivate accounts.

 Besides, you should be able to manage all interactions with all your current and potential customers.
 That’s why building a CRM for your needs is also necessary.
 A robust system will allow you to see your product’s weak points and run your marketing activities more efficiently.

 Real-time tracking and historical data availability are must-have features for every money transfer application.
 Ensure that your users can monitor their transactions and generate advanced reports and balance sheets.

 One of the main reasons users abandon traditional banking and opt for digital alternatives is that the former is slow and complex.
 So, make sure that your solution doesn’t have such attributes.
 Here’s what we recommend paying attention to:

 Digital banking solutions are, without doubt, increasingly attractive targets for hackers.
 That’s why security should be your primary concern.
 Make sure your product is KYC and AML compliant, all sensitive data is encrypted, introduce two-factor authentication, restrict access to the vulnerable parts of your system, and set up session time limits.